scrasmussen/tools/gnu/README.md

 1. Download [MPICH](https://www.mpich.org/downloads/) or another MPI
    implementation.
 I've had the most success with `MPICH`.

-2. It is useful load a version of MPI already on your system and enter `mpicc -v`.
+2. It is useful to load a version of MPI already on your system and enter `mpicc -v`.
 It will show flags that MPI was configured with.
 It is good to know these flags since the configuration might be fine-tuned to make the MPI quicker.